No one can tell you for certain whether now is the perfect time to buy.

 DDM valuation models are some of the oldest valuation models used on Wall Street and even here in Australia.
 A DDM model uses the most recent full year dividends (e.g. from last 12 months or LTM) or forecast dividends for next year and then assumes the dividends remain consistent or grow slightly for the forecast period (e.g. 5 years or forever).

-To make this DDM easy to understand, we will assume last year’s dividend payment ($0.60) increases at a consistent rate into the future at a fixed yearly rate.
+To make this DDM easy to understand, we will assume last year’s dividend payment ($0.12) climbs at a fixed rate each year.

 Next, we pick the ‘risk’ rate or expected return rate.
 This is the rate at which we discount the future dividend payments back to today’s dollars.
 The higher the ‘risk’ rate, the lower the share price valuation.

-We’ve used an average rate for dividend growth and a risk rate between 6% and 11%.
+We’ve used a blended rate for dividend growth and a risk rate between 6% and 11%, then got the average.

-This simple DDM valuation of ANZ shares is $11.44.
-However, using an ‘adjusted’ dividend payment of $1.40 per share, the valuation goes to $25.10.
-The expected dividend valuation compares to ANZ Banking Group’s share price of $28.56.
+This simple DDM valuation of BOQ shares is $2.29.
+However, using an ‘adjusted’ dividend payment of $0.39 per share, the valuation goes to $6.99.
+The expected dividend valuation compares to Bank of Queensland Limited’s share price of $6.70.
 Since the company’s dividends are fully franked, you might choose to make one further adjustment and do the valuation based on a ‘gross’ dividend payment.
 That is, the cash dividends plus the franking credits (available to eligible shareholders).
-Using the forecast gross dividend payment ($2.00), our valuation of the ANZ share price estimate to $35.85.
+Using the forecast gross dividend payment ($0.56), our valuation of the BOQ share price estimate to $9.99.

-Make sure you don’t forget that the two models used here are only the starting point of the process for analysing and valuing a bank share like ANZ.
+Make sure you don’t forget that the two models used here are only the starting point of the process for analysing and valuing a bank share like BOQ.